bill-auger/loopidity/data/README.md

 the [Crerative Commons licenses](https://creativecommons.org/share-your-work/licensing-types-examples/) and the [Free Art License](http://artlibre.org/licence/lal/en/) allow re-use and sharing of specific binary artifacts as long as attribution is preserved;
-but they neglect ensuring of the freedom to study, experiment, and customize.
+but they neglect to ensure the freedom to study, experiment, and customize.
 Experimentation implies de-composition; and as any artist or software developer knows: non-trivial modifications require access to the original sources used by the author.
-Without these sources, even the project maintainers are prevented from customizing blobs beyond the most trivial operations such as trimming and scaling;
+Without those sources, even the project maintainers are prevented from customizing those multimedia files, beyond the most trivial operations such as trimming and scaling;
 which is very much mis-aligned with the spirit of "Free Software".

 Because they do not require the availability of the underlying sources which compose the artifacts,